JustinBeckwith/linkinator-action/README.md

 - `timeout` - Request timeout in ms.  Defaults to 0 (no timeout).
 - `markdown` - Automatically parse and scan markdown if scanning from a location on disk.
 Defaults to `true`.
 - `serverRoot` - When scanning a locally directory, customize the location on disk where the server is started.
 Defaults to the root of your GitHub repository.
+- `directoryListing` - Include an automatic directory index file when linking to a directory.
+Defaults to `false`.

 ## Outputs
 - `results` - An object with the results of the run.